How do you pronounce the name of the City and what does it mean?

 Are there Public Restrooms in town?

-Yes, the City of Havre de Grace offers public restrooms in Tydings Park, on Lafayette Street across from the Maritime Museum, near the Susquehanna Museum and at Frank J. Hutchins Memorial Park by the Lantern Queen.
+Yes, the City of Havre de Grace offers public restrooms in Tydings Park, on Lafayette Street across from the Maritime Museum, near the Lockhouse, and at Frank J. Hutchins Memorial Park.

 Where can I rent a boat during my visit?